hyperledger/fabric/docs/source/msp.rst

 The document serves to provide details on the setup and best practices for MSPs.

-Membership service provider (MSP) is a component that aims to offer an abstraction of a membership operation architecture.
+Membership Service Provider (MSP) is a component that aims to offer an abstraction of a membership operation architecture.

 In particular, MSP abstracts away all cryptographic mechanisms and protocols